V&E Shale Insights — Tracking Fracking E-communication, August 11, 2011

 Establishment of effective field monitoring and enforcement to inform ongoing assessment of cumulative community and land-use impacts.

 The Subcommittee report also recommends the establishment of a shale gas industry production organization dedicated to “continuous improvement of best practices.”
 These best practices should initially focus on: (a) reductions in emissions of pollutants and methane from shale-gas production and delivery activities, (b) establishment of an emission measurement and reporting system at various points in the production chain, (c) casing and cementing standards, to include use of cement bond and other completion logging tools, and (d) minimizing water use and limiting vertical fracture growth.
 The Subcommittee recommends that these best practices should be deployed nationwide but that they should be implemented “through regional mechanisms that recognize differences in geology, land use, water resources, and regulation” — a statement that suggests the Subcommittee believes that state oil and gas commissions should retain primary responsibility for regulating hydraulic fracturing.

 The report is likely to guide the debate regarding how hydraulic fracturing should be regulated until the comprehensive study now being performed by the U.S. Environmental Protection Agency is released in late 2012 or early 2013.
 Overall, the Department of Energy report recognizes that the development of the nation’s shale gas resources has been beneficial on many fronts, and it expresses the opinion that continued development can occur with minimal environmental impact as long as appropriate safeguards are employed.

 A complete copy of the Subcommittee’s report can be accessed here.

-For more information, please contact Vinson & Elkins lawyers Larry Nettles, Bob Schick, or Jim Thompson.
+For more information, please contact Vinson & Elkins lawyers Larry Nettles or Jim Thompson.
 Visit our website to learn more about V&E’s Environmental practice, or e-mail one of the practice contacts.